UK economy picking up speed - Bank of England

 "Members of the committee held a range of views about the extent to which self-employment represented a form of labour market slack," the minutes showed.

-Britain's labour market rebounded strongly in 2013, wrong-footing the BoE.
+Britain's labour market rebounded strongly in 2013, wrong-footing the Bank.
 It had said last August it would start thinking about raising record-low interest rates when unemployment fell to 7 percent.

 As the jobless rate unexpectedly raced towards that level, the Bank updated its guidance in February.
 It said measures of spare capacity in the economy were the best way to assess its plans for tightening borrowing conditions, once unemployment hit the 7 percent level.